A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Introduction

-The \textit{weighted Yamabe problem} is to find function that minimize the Yamabe quotient.
-In \cite{CaseYamabe}, Case proved an Aubin-type criterion for the existence of a minimizer of the Yamabe quotient.
+The \textit{weighted Yamabe problem} is to find a function that minimizes the weighted Yamabe quotient.
+In \cite{CaseYamabe}, Case proved an Aubin-type criterion for the existence of a minimizer of the weighted Yamabe quotient.
 The exact statement is: